blnknlights/blnknlights.github.io/htb/machines/snoopy/snoopy.md

 User cbrown may run the following commands on snoopy:
     (sbrown) PASSWD: /usr/bin/git ^apply -v [a-zA-Z0-9.]+$
 ```

+Git allows for applying arbitrary patches to your repository’s history with git apply.
+In order to prevent malicious patches from creating files outside of the working copy, git apply rejects patches which attempt to write a file beyond a symbolic link.

+However, this mechanism can be tricked when the malicious patch creates that symbolic link in the first place.
+This can be leveraged to write arbitrary files on a victim’s filesystem when applying malicious patches from untrusted sources.

 ```bash
 cbrown@snoopy:~/repo$ find / -user sbrown 2>/dev/null
 /home/sbrown